emanb29/LiberChat/liberchat-spec.md

 ## 3.2.
 Commands

-Commands may be issued by the client or the server, and generally communicate client-supplied information.
-Any command sent to a server may yield `ERR_UNKNOWNCOMMAND` or `ERR_NEEDMOREPARAMS`.
+Commands MAY be issued by the client or the server, and generally communicate client-supplied information.
+Any command sent to a server MAY yield `ERR_UNKNOWNCOMMAND` or `ERR_NEEDMOREPARAMS`.
 Note that commands will not always receive a response.
+Any command sent to a server before the connection is initialized MAY yield `ERR_NOTREGISTERED`

 ### 3.2.1.
 NICK

 The NICK command is issued by a client to request a nickname.

-This command may only be issued from a client to a server.
+This command MAY only be issued from a client to a server.

 Arguments: `NICK <nickname> [hops]`